 Less than 5 percent of all insect species create problems.

-Most insects are beneficial, pollinating flowers to produce fruits and vegetables or consuming true pests.
+Most insects are beneficial by pollinating flowers to produce fruits and vegetables or consuming true pests.
 "Broad spectrum" chemical pesticides kill insects indiscriminately.
 Pesticides also leave residue in the environment.

 A Better Way